gaelberon/GettingAndCleaningData_ProgrammingAssignment/CodeBook.md

 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

 ### The solution proposed here does the following sub-tasks:
 **1. Merge the training and the test sets into data frame 'tidydata'**
   + Load and merge subjects for training and test sets into data frame 'subject'
-    NB: we add a column to keep the information of 'training' and 'test'
+    NB: a column is added to keep the information of 'training' and 'test'
   + Load and merge activities labels for training and test sets into data frame 'activity'
-  + Load and merge data for training and test sets into data frame 'mdata' **2.
-Extract only the measurements on the mean and standard deviation for each measurement**
+  + Load and merge data for training and test sets into data frame 'mdata'
+**2. Extract only the measurements on the mean and standard deviation for each measurement**
   + Read all available features from file 'features.txt'
   + Extract variables names for 'mean' and 'standard deviation' from available features from data frame 'av_features' into 'mean_and_std_features'
-  + Subset data frame with data of measurements 'mdata' with only 'mean' and 'standard deviation' features **3.
-Use descriptive activity names to name the activities in the data set**
+  + Subset data frame with data of measurements 'mdata' with only 'mean' and 'standard deviation' features
+**3. Use descriptive activity names to name the activities in the data set**
   + Read activities labels from file 'activity_label.txt'
-  + Replace activities codes with expected labels in data frame 'activity' **4.
-Appropriately label the data set with descriptive variable names**
+  + Replace activities codes with expected labels in data frame 'activity'
+**4. Appropriately label the data set with descriptive variable names**
   + Update the names of the 2 columns of data frame 'subject'
   + Update the name of the single column of data frame 'activity'
   + Update column names of data frame 'mdata' with labels from the file 'features.txt' loaded into data frame 'av_features'
   + Merge the 3 datasets above into a final one containing expected data:
-             - observations: all recorded data for the 21 training and 9 test subjects regarding the 6 activities
+    + observations: all recorded data for the 21 training and 9 test subjects regarding the 6 activities
-             - variables: subject, category (TRAINING or TEST), activity names and all means and standard deviations **5.
-From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject**
+    + variables: subject, category (TRAINING or TEST), activity names and all means and standard deviations
+**5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject**
   + Compute the means on data frame 'tidydata' by subject, category and activity, using the 'ddply' method from package 'plyr'
   + Upload the tidy data set into the file 'tidydataset.txt'
   + Upload the tidy data set with means into the file 'tidydataset_means.txt'
   + Return final tidy data frame 'tidydata'

 ## Output files